Consent Order vs Binding Financial Agreement

-Here’s a comparison of Consent Orders vs. Binding Financial Agreements:
+Here’s a comparison of Consent Orders or a Binding Financial Agreements:

 Consent Orders

-- What are they?
-Legally binding orders made by the Federal Circuit and Family Court of Australia (FCFCOA) based on an agreement reached between parties.
+What are they?
+Legally binding court orders issued by the Federal Circuit and Family Court of Australia (FCFCOA) based on an agreement reached between parties.

 - Court Involvement & Scrutiny: